Undergraduate Students Course Registration

 Q: How do I withdraw from a course or from the University?

 A: To withdraw from a course, students must go to the Forms page on the Office of Student Services website (www.bc.edu/ssforms), print the withdrawal form, and then go to the Office of the Associate Dean for their school.
 Students will not be permitted to withdraw from courses after the published deadline.
 Students who are still registered at this point will receive a final grade for the semester.

 Undergraduates may drop or add a course(s) online during the first seven class-days of the semester.
 Undergraduates only may drop a course, including a sixth course, until October 1 in the fall semester and February 13 in the spring semester in their Associate Dean’s office.
 After the extended drop period, undergraduates who withdraw from a course will have a “W” recorded in the grade column of their academic record.

-The last date to withdraw from a spring course with a “W” or to withdraw from the University for spring 2014 is April 15, 2014 and December 1, 2014 for the fall semester.
+The last date to withdraw from a fall course with a “W” or to withdraw from the University for spring 2014 is April 15, 2014 and December 1, 2014 for the fall semester.

 Problems you may encounter when registering: